vmware-tanzu/velero/site/content/docs/main/api-types/schedule.md

       matchLabels:
         app: velero
         component: server
     # Whether to snapshot volumes.
-This only applies to PersistentVolumes for Azure, GCE, and
-    # AWS.
 Valid values are true, false, and null/unset.
 If unset, Velero performs snapshots as long as
     # a persistent volume provider is configured for Velero.
     snapshotVolumes: null
     # Where to store the tarball and logs.